SilverJim/ComfyUI-StableAudioX/README.md

 # ComfyUI-AudioX

-A powerful audio generation extension for ComfyUI that integrates AudioX models for high-quality audio synthesis from text and video inputs.
+A powerful audio generation extension for ComfyUI that integrates AudioX models a finetuned version of stable audio tools for high-quality audio synthesis from text and video inputs.

 ## 🎵 Features